jaxxstorm/leebriggs.co.uk/_posts/2017-03-28-kubecon-day-1.md

 # Fluentd update

-First up, we had an update from [Eduardo Silva](https://twitter.com/edsiper) from [https://www.treasuredata.com/](Treasure Data) about the fantastic [FluentD](http://www.fluentd.org/) project.
+First up, we had an update from [Eduardo Silva](https://twitter.com/edsiper) from [TreasureData](https://www.treasuredata.com/) about the fantastic [FluentD](http://www.fluentd.org/) project.
 The main highlight I can remember is that Fluentd now supports Windows logging.
 Eduardo's made a [joke](https://twitter.com/briggsl/status/846753046667448320) about "Windows being a serious system" and got a great laugh.
 There was a brief discussion of how fluentd solves the logging pipeline problem, and it's definitely something I'll be investigating as we try and better ship logs in our Kubernetes implementation.

 # OpenTracing update